danmacklin/erlang_cep/README.md

 "MatchRecognise" Functions find complex progressive patterns in data.
 Typically the Row Function is called from two perspectives.
 Initially the "first" parameter is set to true and the function acts as as a threshold check.
 In this mode you are trying to get a first value into the window.
 On subsequent calls the first parameter is set to false, and the data from the previous match is passed into the "otherRow" variable facilitating a comparison between the latest data and the last good match.
 The first parameter is set to false when matched data expires from the window, or a query fires (if resetStrategy is set to restart).

+When the first parameter is set to true, the function must return the data which will be passed to the reduce function.

+When the first parameter is set to false, the function is being called from the perspective of "matchRecognise" so only needs to return true if a test has passed, or false otherwise.

-    <<"var rowFunction = function(parameters, joins, row, otherRow, first){
+    <<"var rowFunction = function(parameters, joins, row, otherRow, sequence, matchRecogniseFirst){

     							var myObject = JSON.parse(row);